- Tip #1. Clear Criteria = Clear Result

 What is the code review cycle?

-What are the pillars of code review?
+What are the key benefits of following code review best practices?